-At NYIT, McNally develops and assesses the outcomes of the centralized Internship Certificate Program, including its foundation in civic engagement, delivered through the concept of employee citizenship.
-She works with faculty on developing and assessing service-learning courses and has recently taken a leadership role in the newly formed department of International and Experiential Education.
+At New York Tech, McNally develops and assesses the outcomes of the centralized Internship Certificate Program, including its foundation in civic engagement, delivered through the concept of employee citizenship.
+She works with faculty and the institution on developing programs and policies that provide opportunities for students to apply classroom learning to real-world settings and get experience outside the classroom.

 Adrienne has shared her work with civic education and internship programs as a speaker at NASPA in June 2016 and 2015; LICSPA in February 2015; CEIA April 2013, March 2010, and April 2009; she also led InternBridge webinars in August 2012 and February 2010.
 She has a B.S. in Industrial Engineering from Northeastern University and an M.S. in Management Science from Lehigh University.